Ultimate Vegan Alcohol Guide

 Vegan Drinks and Cocktails MosCarrot Mule

-If you’re looking for some delicious vegan drinks recipes, we’ve got several creative concoctions for you.
-The following recipes are inspired by plants, or traditional recipes made vegan.
+If you’re looking for some delicious vegan drink recipes, we’ve got several creative concoctions for you.
+The following recipes are inspired by plants or traditional recipes made vegan.
 Cheers!

 You can also find non-alcoholic spirits from brands like Lyres.